-Since we are headquartered in London, the policies listed in this section reflect UK legislation.
-When working internationally, we adapt our policies (without compromising any underlying principle) to accommodate the host country's legal requirements and reflect local sensibilities.
+Some of the policies listed in this section reflect UK legislation.
+When working outside of the UK we adapt these policies without compromising any underlying principle to accommodate the host country's legal requirements and reflect local sensibilities.

 The Democracy School is fully committed to promoting equality of opportunity and inclusion across its work.
 To achieve this, we understand and approach diversity in its broadest and most inclusive sense.